adamgligor/adamgligor.github.io/_posts/2021-09-01-postgres-rows-to-columns.md

     3.Index Scan using pk_roles on public.roles as roles (...)
       Index Cond: (roles.id = ANY (u.role_ids))
 ```
-It requires two index scans to fulfill.
+And it requires two index scans to fulfill.